About Neuron23

 Meet Our Team

-Neuron23 was founded in late 2018 with the goal of changing the way drugs were discovered and developed for neurodegenerative and immunological diseases, by leveraging data science to pinpoint and exploit key disease drivers.
-Since then, a world class team of drug hunters, geneticists, chemists, biologists and entrepreneurs have joined hands and minds and built the infrastructure to achieve this mission.
+Neuron23 was founded in late 2018 with the goal of changing the way drugs were discovered and developed for neurodegenerative diseases, by leveraging data science to pinpoint and exploit key disease drivers.
+Since then, a world-class team of drug hunters, geneticists, chemists, biologists and entrepreneurs have joined hands and minds and built the infrastructure to achieve this mission.

 As a neuroscientist, I have always believed that understanding the brain is the final frontier of medicine.
 Its complexity, its vulnerability and its adaptability all create a setting which, in health and disease, has motivated and perplexed many in our field.
 With millions of patients in need of intervention, our industry has invested heavily in neuroscience.
 But, despite the best of intentions, investments and inventions, there has been limited success.
 Diseases like Parkinson’s and Alzheimer’s are heterogeneous.
 Most would agree that all patients are not likely to respond to the same therapy.
 This is why precision medicines are needed.